 Hi.
 Ros here.

-I’m a Perth author and former television journalist of 20 years best known for my long-running weekend column in The West Australian Newspaper.
-My first book, Was It Something I Said —a collection of readers’ favourite columns — published by the University of WA Press— was their bestseller of the year.
-My first novel How to Shame the Devil, published by Night Parrot Press, went on to become a WA best seller in 2022.
-I’m also a big fan of short story and flash fiction.
-In 2021, I was awarded the UK Staunch Prize for the best flash fiction of the year from an international field.
-My short stories have also been published in a number of international anthologies.
+I’m a Perth author, television and print journalist of 35 years, best known for my five year stint as the weekend columnist for The West Australian Newspaper.
+For two decades prior to that, I was an investigative journalist for Channels Nine and Seven and the ABC’s 7.30 Report.
+In 2015, my first book, Was It Something I Said —a collection of readers’ favourite columns— was published by the University of WA Press and became their bestseller of the year.
+My first novel How to Shame the Devil, (Night Parrot Press, 2021) went on to become a WA bestseller and is now in its third edition.
+I’m also a big fan of writing short story and flash fiction.
+In 2021, I landed the UK STAUNCH Prize for the best international flash fiction of the year.
+My award-winning short stories have been published in three UK anthologies.

-In October 2023, I was awarded a Winston Churchill Fellowship to study the epidemic of chronic loneliness sweeping the world.
-In 2024 I will be travelling to the UK, Sweden, the Netherlands and the US to study global best practice in the identification and treatment of severe loneliness and post-Covid isolation.
-My new novel manuscript Cloud Eight also runs a concurrent theme of loneliness.
-If you’d like to read more about my Fellowship project, click the link below.
+In October 2023, I was given a Winston Churchill Fellowship to study the epidemic of chronic loneliness sweeping the Western world.
+In 2024 I travelled to England, Sweden, the Netherlands and the US to study global best practice interventions, publishing an extensive 250-page report on my findings last last year.
+With any luck, 2025/26 will see the completion of a new novel manuscript Cloud Eight, begun many moons ago in 2022.
+If you’d like to read more about my Fellowship research, click the link below.

 https://www.churchilltrust.com.au/fellow/ros-thomas-wa-2023/

-For the better part of 2024, you’ll find me tucked into any number of cafes around Perth and Fremantle, deep in thought, deep in coffee, writing and rewriting my sentences on an 6-year-old laptop.
+So this year, look out for me.
+You’ll find me most mornings tucked into corners of cafes around Perth and Fremantle, deep in thought, deep in good coffee, writing and rewriting my sentences on an 6-year-old laptop.
 Here are some other facts about me.
-Alternatively, keep scrolling and sign up for my newsletter.

 Read about it here: